datagonerogue/Prasunet_WD_05/README.md

-## Weather App
+## Weatherfinder

 ### Description

-The Weather App is a web application that allows users to view the current weather conditions, temperature, and other relevant information for their location or a user-inputted location.
+The Weatherfinder is a web application that allows users to view the current weather conditions, temperature, and other relevant information for their location or a user-inputted location.
 The app fetches weather data from a weather API and displays the information on a user-friendly interface.

 You can view the live site at: https://weather.mikoshi.in/